unibg-seclab/sesqlite/README.md

 ## Compiling

+_You should run SeSQLite on a machine that uses SELinux in enforcing mode, all our tests were done on Fedora or Android.
+Even if you can install SELinux in Ubuntu, this will not natively run in enforcing mode, so the SELinux checks embedded in SeSQLite may not work out of the box._

 * Download the repository, then just run `make` from the repository directory.
-* This creates a `build` directory.
-If SELinux is installed, the SeSQLite extension will be compiled and the checks integrated inside the SQLite database.
+  This creates a `build` directory.
+If SELinux and the SELinux development library are installed (`libselinux-devel` package in Fedora), the SeSQLite extension will be compiled and the checks integrated in the SQLite database.

+* In order to run the tests in directory `test/sesqlite` you need to install a policy module that defines the SELinux types that you will use in your `sesqlite_contexts` file.

+* A policy module that defines the SELinux types needed to successfully run the cunit tests is contained in the `test/sesqlite/policy` directory.

+  In order to install it:

+   * Navigate to the `test/sesqlite/policy` directory
+   * `make`
+   * `sudo make install`

+  You need the `policycoreutils-python-utils` in order to install the module.

-See the makefile for additional targets.
+See the makefiles for additional targets.

 ## License